-Existing Demand: 9 Personnel
+Existing Demand: 6 Personnel

-Adequacy: 6,307 Existing Population x 1.45 personnel / 1,000 Population = 9 with the Regional Water Board on plans to expand wastewater facilities as the TRC and Lansing Facilities reach capacity.
+Adequacy: 6,283 Existing Population x 1.45 personnel / 1,000 Population = 9 personnel demand - does not meet performance standard with the Regional Water Board on plans to expand wastewater facilities as the TRC and Lansing Facilities reach capacity.

-Future Demand: The district will update the wastewater master plan and continue to work wastewater treatment facilities (WWTFs).
+Future Demand: The District will update the wastewater master plan and continue to work

-Also, the district will apply for a planning study grant through the State

-Water Resources Control Board to evaluate the capacities of the
+Also, the District is in the process of applying for a planning study grant through the State Water Resources Control Board to evaluate the capacities of the wastewater treatment facilities (WWTFs) to determine if future growth can be accommodated by District wastewater services.